TextsHQ/platform-sdk/readme.md

 ### Loading an external platform on Texts.app

+Either:

+1. Hit ⌘ J (or Ctrl+J on Windows/Linux)
+2. Type "install platform"
+3. Click "Load platform directory" (directory should point to the JavaScript files)
+4. Relaunch Texts.app

+Or:

 1. Create a file `~/.texts-conf.json` (`touch ~/.texts-conf.json`) and open it in an editor

 2. Paste in: